Skip to contents

 Stratified Seroincidence

 We can also produce stratified seroincidence estimates.
-Let’s compare estimates across all countries.
+Users can select one or more stratification variables in their cross-sectional population dataset.
+Let’s compare estimates across all countries and by age group.

 #Using est.incidence.by (strata)